More than 1,800 people were killed by Hurricane Katrina and the subsequent floods eight years ago.

 JEREMY HOBSON, HOST:

-HOBSON: Well, last night Louisiana Governor Bobby Jindal proclaimed New Orleans America's comeback city.
-Bloomberg recently named the Big Easy the number two boom town in the U.S. But vacant homes and lots still dot the city.
+HOBSON: Well, last night, Louisiana Gov. Bobby Jindal proclaimed New Orleans America's comeback city.
+Bloomberg recently named the Big Easy the No. 2 boom town in the U.S. But vacant homes and lots still dot the city.
 Crime is still a problem; so is poverty.

 MICHAEL HECHT: Thank you, Jeremy, great to be here, appreciate it.